 Market risks and competition risks

 Cyclical fluctuations in macroeconomic activity affect both the market for industrial trucks and the market for supply chain solutions, although the latter has greater immunity to economic cycles.
 Customers’ decisions on whether to invest depend to a large degree on the macroeconomic situation and conditions in their particular sector.
-In the event of hightened economic uncertainty, global pandemics or even economic downturns, customers tend to postpone their capital expenditure plans.
-Although demand for services is less cyclical than new business with industrial trucks, it correlates with the degree of utilisation of the trucks and systems, which usually declines during difficult economic periods.
+In the event of heightened economic uncertainty or an economic downturn, including as a result of external shocks such as a global pandemic, customers tend to postpone their capital expenditure plans.
+Although demand for services is less cyclical than new business with industrial trucks, it correlates with the degree of utilization of the trucks and systems, which usually declines during difficult economic periods.

 As the KION Group can only adjust its fixed costs to fluctuations in demand to a limited extent, reductions in revenue impact on earnings.
-Despite the significant proportion of revenue generated outside the eurozone (due in part to the strong North American business of the Supply Chain Solutions segment and the expansion of business in China), the bulk of revenue continues to be billed in euros.
-As a result, the market conditions that prevail in the eurozone impact significantly on the KION Group’s financial performance.
+Despite the strength of the North American business in the Supply Chain Solutions segment and the growth of business in China, the bulk of revenue continues to be generated in Europe.
+As a result, the market conditions that prevail in Europe impact significantly on the KION Group’s financial performance.

 All these factors could have a negative impact on customers’ willingness to invest and thus on demand for the KION Group’s products.
 However, it is not currently foreseeable whether these market risks will become relevant and then have a material effect on the business situation and financial performance.

 Competition risk describes the risk that growing competitive pressure will prevent the KION Group from achieving its predicted margins and market share.
-The markets in which the KION Group operates are characterised by strong competition, often price-driven.
-Price competition is compounded by some manufacturers having cost advantages in production, sometimes due to the currency situation and sometimes because local labour costs are lower.
-This mainly affects the Industrial Trucks & Services segment, where competition is fierce, particularly in the economy and volume price segments, and the impact is especially strong in emerging markets.
-Building on their local competitive strength, manufacturers in emerging markets, especially China, are also looking for opportunities to expand.
-As developments in the competitive landscape during the course of the year showed, the high quality expectations and the service needs of customers in developed markets still present a barrier to growth for many of these manufacturers but the bar is getting lower.
-This situation is likely to intensify competitive pressures in future.
+The markets in which the KION Group operates are characterized by strong competition, often price-driven.
+Price competition is compounded by some manufacturers having cost advantages, sometimes due to the currency situation and sometimes because local labor costs are lower.
+This mainly affects the Industrial Trucks & Services segment, where competition is fierce, particularly in the economy and volume price segments.
+Additional price risks arise – as was the case in the reporting year – from the decline in demand as a result of the coronavirus pandemic, which is prompting some manufacturers to adopt more aggressive price strategies.

 Risks along the value chain